a state of lawlessness and disorder

 profundity latent in these rejected people, the dramas as old as man and the sun and the mountains and the seas that were transpiring in the poverty of black America?

-give instructions to or direct somebody to do something with authority
+give instructions to or direct somebody to do something

 Occasionally a Negro Communist—defying the code that